BenW2140/pig-latin-translator/README.md

-The program does nothing to non-alphabetical characters, since they don't contain consonants or vowels|#|# The program adds "way" to single-letter words beginning with a vowel|a|away The program adds "way" to multi-letter words beginning with a vowel|in|inway The program will capitalize the first letter of each word|out|Outway The program moves single consonants to the back of a single word and adds "ay"|good|oodgay The program moves two consonant to the back of a single word and adds "ay"|program|ogrampray The program moves three consonants to the back of a single word and adds "ay"|strong|ongstray
+The program does nothing to non-alphabetical characters, since they don't contain consonants or vowels|#|# The program adds "way" to single-letter words beginning with a vowel|a|away The program adds "way" to multi-letter words beginning with a vowel|in|inway The program moves single consonants to the back of a single word and adds "ay"|good|oodgay The program moves two consonant to the back of a single word and adds "ay"|program|ogrampray The program moves three consonants to the back of a single word and adds "ay"|strong|ongstray